Hipster random walks, random series-parallel graph and random homogeneous systems: Introduction

-As already mentioned our goal is to investigate the asymptotic behavior of $X_n$ which is as in (\ref{syshom}) when $\mathbf F$ belongs to the specific class $\mathscr H$ that is defined as follows. \begin{definition} Let $\mathscr H$ be the class of functions $F \!: \! (\r_+^*)^2 \mapsto \r_+^*$ which satisfy the following conditions.
+As already mentioned our goal is to investigate the asymptotic behavior of $X_n$ as in (\ref{syshom}) when $\mathbf F$ belongs to the specific class of functions $\mathscr H$ that is defined as follows. \begin{definition} {\rm Let $\mathscr H$ be the space of continuous functions $F \!: \! (\r_+^*)^2 \! \to \! \r_+^*$ satisfying the following properties. \begin{compactenum}